 1 baby romaine heart (this I just sliced with a knife)

-You could also use different colored bell peppers, green cabbage, red cabbage, different colors of carrots (purple, red, yellow), summer squash, cucumbers, etc. Be creative and find what is in season right now in your area.
+You could also use different colored bell peppers, green cabbage, red cabbage, different colors of carrots (purple, red, yellow), summer squash, cucumbers, etc. Be creative.
+Use whatever is in season right now.

 The dressing itself doesn’t make a whole lot.
 I think for the amount of veggies I used, you need a double batch, which is what I made.
 The dressing tastes really good even if you decide not to use the chili.
 The raw garlic that I used in it that I got from the farmer’s market, provided a nice pleasant heat.